 Certain witnesses to love and hopefulness take our breath away.
 Their commitment to truth and the defense of life remind us, in the words of Jon Sobrino, that “It is possible to be a human being” in this world of fear, self-interest, and murder in the name of false gods.

 Today is the Feast of Saint Oscar Romero, killed on this day, March 24, in 1980.
 I was 15, and knew nothing of Romero, or the breathtaking life of solidarity with the poor that led to his death.
-Like many US Catholics, I probably first learned Romero’s story in my mid-twenties, through the film that bears his name, starring Raul Julia.
+Like many US Catholics, I probably first learned Romero’s story in my mid-twenties, through the film that bears his name, starring the incomparable actor Raul Julia.
 Certain scenes from that film still remained burned into my consciousness.
-There are things that once seen you cannot unsee, and the film had that kind of effect on me as a young Catholic, as a human being, as I know it did for many others.
+There are things that, once seen, you cannot unsee, and the film had that kind of effect on me as a young Catholic, as a human being, as I know it did for many others.

 Fr.
 Romero, I did not know you, but your life has touched our lives to the marrow.
 Thank you for showing us what a human life lived in fidelity to God’s people looks like, spreading its beautiful ripples, touching all those around it with care and grace, like a stone cast into a turbulent sea.